aptech/docs/docs/CR-cdfChic.rst

 Format
 ----------------
-.. function:: cdfChic(x, n)
+.. function:: cdfChic(x, df)

-    :param x: Values at which to evaluate the complement of the chi-squared cdf.
+    :param x: Values at which to evaluate the complement of the chi-squared cdf. :math:`x > 0`
-    :type x: NxK matrix. :math:`x > 0`
+    :type x: NxK matrix.

     :param df: ExE conformable with *x*, degrees of freedom. :math:`df > 0`
     :type df: LxM matrix